qunitjs/qtap/ARCHITECTURE.md

   async function launch (clientId, url, signal, logger) {
     logger = logger.channel(`mybrowser_${clientId}`);

-    const profileDir = fs.mkdtempSync(path.join(os.tmpdir(), 'qtap_' + clientId + '_'));
+    const profileDir = fs.mkdirSync(path.join(os.tmpdir(), 'qtap_' + clientId + '_'));
     const args = ['-headless', '-profile', profileDir, url];
     await LocalBrowser.spawn(['/bin/mybrowser'], args, signal, logger);
   }
   ```

-  The logger was solved by a passing `logger` object that already has its channel pre-configured for each client.
+  The logger was solved by a passing `logger` object that already has a channel pre-configured for the current browser name and client.

-  The temporary directory was solved by simplifying the `fs.mkdtemp` call to not include a `clientId`.
-This is redundant because `fs.mkdtemp` generates a unique temporary name.
+  The temporary directory was solved by switching to `fs.mkdtemp`, which generates a unique temporary directory that is better (unique even when there are multiple qtap processes, and can easily be called multiple times if needed), and doesn't need a `clientId`.

-  While there is some marginal gain in debugging by having the clientId explicitly in the directory name, the name of this directly will end up associated with the clientId in the debug logs already.
-E.g. as part of the launch command, we log `[qtap_mybrowser_client44] Spawning /bin/mybrowser -profile /tmp/qtap_ABCxYz`.
-Plugin authors can additionally call `logger.debug()` when desired for other use cases.
+  While there is some marginal gain in debugging by having the clientId explicitly in the directory name, the name of this will already be associated with the clientId in debug logs.
+E.g. the spawn function logs `[qtap_mybrowser_client44] Spawning /bin/mybrowser -profile /tmp/qtap_ABCxYz`.
+Plugin authors can additionally call `logger.debug()`.

   Removing the `clientId` parameter from the `qtap.Browser` interface avoids misuse of `clientId`.
 Read "[QTap Internal: Client ID](#qtap-internal-client-id)" to learn why this is likely.
 It forces plugin authors to ensure uniqueness by other means (e.g. use random available port, or use `mktemp` to generate new temporary directories instead of trying to name it yourself).
-Removing such potential footgun from the API also avoids developer-unfriendly "you're holding it wrong" arguments in the future.
+Removing such potential foot-gun from the API also avoids developer-unfriendly "you're holding it wrong" arguments in the future.

   To further encourage and make "the right thing" easy, we provide `qtap.LocalBrowser.makeTempDir`.